Small order asymptotics for nonlinear fractional problems: Closing remarks

 On the other hand, if $p'(0)=\frac{4}{N}$ (which corresponds to the ``critical case"), then we cannot use the logarithmic Sobolev inequality to obtain estimates in the $\mH(\Omega)$-norm (and gain compactness), see for example Lemma~\ref{lem:bound_below_nehari} and Proposition~\ref{prop:bd}, where the fact that $\lambda:=p'(0)\frac{N}{4}<1$ is crucial.
 For problem \eqref{subcritical:intro} with the critical Sobolev exponent $p_s=2^*_s$, the use of a suitable symmetric variational framework can yield the existence of solutions in some bounded (and unbounded) domains, see \emph{e.g.} \cite{HSS21} and the references therein.
 We conjecture that a similar approach can be used to study \eqref{lambda:problem} with $\mu=\frac{4}{N}$. \end{remark}

-\begin{remark}(On the positivity properties of solutions) In Theorem \ref{existence}, a strong maximum principle for $(-\Delta)^s$ is used to show that least-energy solutions of \eqref{subcritical:intro} are either strictly positive or strictly negative in $\Omega$.
-However, maximum principles for $L_\Delta$ are more delicate and do not hold in general (see \cite[Theorem 1.8]{CW19}).
+\begin{remark}(On the positivity properties of solutions) In Theorem \ref{existence}, a strong maximum principle for supersolutions of $(-\Delta)^s$ is used to show that least-energy solutions of \eqref{subcritical:intro} are either strictly positive or strictly negative in $\Omega$; in particular, for $u_s\in\cH^s_0(\Omega)$,

+Strong maximum principles for $L_\Delta$ are available (see for example the proof of \cite[Theorem~3.4]{CW19} where a general strong maximum principle for nonlocal operators shown in \cite[Theorem~1.1]{JW} is used to prove that the first Dirichlet eigenfunction of $L_\Delta$ is strictly positive).
+However, note that the logarithmic nonlinearity $\ln(u_0)u_0$ does not have a fixed sign for a nonnegative $u_0$, namely, for $u\in\mH(\Omega)$,

 As a consequence, in Theorem \ref{main:thm:2}, we only show that the least-energy solutions are either nonnegative or nonpositive. \end{remark}

 \begin{remark}[Generalizations and extensions] Our main variational tool is the Nehari manifold method.
 This is a very flexible and versatile approach that can be applied to study a wide set of nonlinear problems.
 For instance, in \cite{SW10}, a generalized Nehari method is used to show the existence of a least-energy solution (\emph{a.k.a.} ground state) of the problem